Chunpai/chunpai.github.io/_posts/2019-04-20-Stochastic-Policy-Gradient.md

 #### Relationship between Policy Gradient and MLE

-If we try to maximize the log-likelihood of a trajectory of $T$ state-action pairs $(s_t, a_t)​$ with gradient ascent, then we need to compute the gradient of log-likelihood as
+If we try to maximize the log-likelihood of a trajectory of $T$ state-action pairs $(s_t, a_t)$ with gradient ascent, then we need to compute the gradient of log-likelihood as

 $$